adiazny/my-portfolio/README.md

 # Alan Diaz's Portfolio

-This is my professional portfolio using AWS and ReachJS technologies.
+This is my professional portfolio using AWS and ReactJS technologies.

 ## Technologies Used